 - Visitor’s name

-- Visitor’s email and/or phone number
+- Visitor's phone number

 - Any information the visitor provided in the sign-in fields

-Requiring that returning visitors re-sign legal documents
+Requiring returning visitors to re-sign legal documents

 By default, Envoy Visitors will only prompt new visitors to provide their signature.
 However, you can require that visitors sign at every visit, after a certain number of days, or not at all.
 For example, if you choose to require a new signature every 20 days, Visitors will prompt a visitor who signed-in on January 1st to re-sign on January 21st.

 If you make changes to your legal documents, Envoy will prompt all visitors, even returning visitors, to sign the newest version.